DataAnalyticsEngineering/DiffuXion/README.md

 pixi run start
 ```

-This will call `marimo run examples/run.py` in the background.
+This will execute `marimo run examples/run.py` in the background and should open a browser tab.

-##
+## Usage

-...
+... some more details coming soon ...

 ## Acknowledgements